NREL/OpenStudio-PAT/README.md

 Parametric Analysis Tool (PAT)
 ==============

 The Parametric Analysis Tool (PAT) is part of the OpenStudio collection of software tools.
-It is included in the [OpenStudio installer](https://www.openstudio.net/downloads).

 For more information and documentation on OpenStudio, visit the [OpenStudio website](https://www.openstudio.net/) or the [OpenStudio GitHub](https://github.com/NREL/OpenStudio) repo.
 User support is available via the community moderated question and answer resource [unmethours.com](https://unmethours.com/questions/).